BSChaithra/Registration-Form/README.md

 # Javascript-projects
-This repository contains projects created with HTML, CSS and Javascript
+This repository contains project created with HTML5, CSS3 and Javascript.
+A register form with form handling and validation.

+Javascript concepts used in this project are
+1. Event handling
+2. Regular expressions
+3. DOM manipulation using document.getElementById and document.querySelector
+4. Javascript timing function setTimeout